RafaCdlR/RafaCdlR/README.md

 **Hello everyone** 👋

-I'm Rafael Caro, and I'm a Computer Scence student from Spain.
+I'm Rafael Caro, and I'm a Computer Science student from Spain.